Voice of Greece: History

-After the collapse of the military junta in 1975, the Short Wave programme was named "The Voice of Greece" and came under the then Radio News Management.
+After the collapse of the military junta in 1974, the shortwave programme was named "The Voice of Greece" and came under the then Radio News Management.
 Almost 15 years later, with the institutionalisation and implementation of the Unified ERT body, it became autonomous and was named "The Fifth Programme - The Voice of Greece", coming under the ERA General Management.

 Profile

-It is a voice that reaches the whole planet since ERA 5 transmits to 14 basic geographical destinations of the globe.
-The voice of ERA 5 meets no borders.
-It is heard in all five continents, where Greeks live, from the Balkans and the rest of Europe to Africa, Japan, the United States and Australia.
-It transmits at short wavelength (9420 kHz, 9935 kHz and 11645 kHz) continually for 23 hours and at medium wave for about 10 hours.
+ERA 5 transmits on shortwave (9420 kHz, 9935 kHz and 11645 kHz) continually for 23 hours and at mediumwave for about 10 hours.

-19 Greek bulletins are broadcast from the studios of ERA 5 on a daily basis.
-The programme also includes informative programmes of political, cultural and folklore interest, as well as musical programmes that promote good Greek songs.
-But ERA 5 is mainly characterised by programmes that bring it to direct contact with Hellenism through telephone calls and letters.
+ERA 5 transmits 19 bulletins in Greek daily.
+The programme also includes informative programs of political, cultural and folklore interest, as well as musical programs that promote Greek songs.
+ERA 5 is mainly characterised by programs that bring it to direct contact with its listenership through telephone calls and letters.

-In parallel, ERA5 is not only intended for the Greeks living abroad, but also for foreigners living in Greece and abroad.
-It accomplishes this through a daily programme in many languages at short and medium wavelengths.
+ERA 5 is not only intended for Greeks living abroad, but also for foreigners living in Greece and abroad.
+It accomplishes this through a daily programme in many languages on shortwave and mediumwave.

 This programme is transmitted in 12 languages: English, German, Spanish, Russian, Polish, Albanian, Romanian, Serbo-Croatian, Turkish and Arabic.

-Thus, ERA5 becomes a source of a timely and direct briefing of the various developments in Greece and the world.

-The Voice of Greece is intended for the millions of Greeks living in the five continents, for the hundreds of thousands of Greek students mainly in Europe and the US, for the tens of thousands of Greek sailors at sea, as well as for the numerous Greeks living abroad, who are not speaking Greek and for foreign listeners.

-The Voice of Greece has also joined the world community of the Internet with live transmission of its programme 24 hours a day.
-With a special programme intended for the Greeks living abroad, and with a unique and complete bulletin intended for them and with its transmission to the World Wide Web, ERA 5 reaches the Greeks living in all parts of the world.